UNB Libraries' Guide to RefWorks

 If you are unable, or prefer not to use WNC, you can still get the same results by using RefWorks.
 Watch this screencast video for instructions on the workaround.
-Or follow these instructions to add citations using One Line Cite View and then format your document in Refworks.
+Or follow these video instructions from ProQuest on how to add citations using One Line Cite View and then format your document in Refworks.

 RefShare allows you to let others see your whole RefWorks account, or individual folders in it, by creating a URL that can be emailed or placed on a web page.
 By default each listed reference includes the "Check for Full text" link to UNB Libraries' electronic journal holdings.
 Thus instructors can use RefShare to provide their students with direct links to electronic journal articles and other online library resources within Desire2Learn or Moodle.